“Mom, mom!” I’d just left my son’s room when I heard him call me back.

 “The Queen just died.”

-Chances are no matter how you felt about the Queen (or monarchy), you remember exactly where you were when you first heard she’d died.
+Chances are no matter how you felt about Queen Elizabeth (or the monarchy), you remember exactly where you were when you first heard she’d died.

 And perhaps, like me, you experienced feelings that caught you off guard.